veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 ### Mondly Web & Marketing

-Some of the tests we made included the redesign of the Offer page and the App and Google Store images, resulting on a increase of average time on page and the unique pageviews on the Offer page, and an **increase of almost 3% of App Store downloads** with Mondly's dark theme version, meeting our team OKR's for Q1 in 2024.
+Some of the tests we made included the redesign of the Offer page and the App and Google Store images, resulting on a increase of **average time on page and the unique pageviews on the Offer page**, and an **increase of almost 3% of App Store downloads** with Mondly's dark theme version, meeting our team OKR's for Q1 in 2024.

 ![Offer page](images/mondly-offer-page.png)